Yazid I

 Yazid continued Mu'awiya's decentralized model of governance, relying on his provincial governors and the tribal nobility.
-He abandoned Mu'awiya's ambitious raids against the Byzantine Empire and strengthened Syria's military defences.
+He abandoned Mu'awiya's ambitious raids against the Byzantine Empire and strengthened Syria's military defenses.
 No new territories were conquered during his reign.
 Yazid is considered an illegitimate ruler and a tyrant by many Muslims due to his hereditary succession, the death of Husayn, and his attack on Medina.
 Modern historians take a milder view, and consider him a capable ruler, albeit less successful than his father.

 Early life

 Yazid was born in Syria.
 His year of birth is uncertain, placed between 642 and 649.
 His father was Mu'awiya ibn Abi Sufyan, then governor of Syria under Caliph Uthman (r.
 644–656).
 Mu'awiya and Uthman belonged to the wealthy Umayyad clan of the Quraysh tribe, a grouping of Meccan clans to which the Islamic prophet Muhammad and all the preceding caliphs belonged.
 Yazid's mother, Maysun, was the daughter of Bahdal ibn Unayf, a chieftain of the powerful Bedouin tribe of Banu Kalb.
 She was a Christian, like most of her tribe.
 Yazid grew up with his maternal Kalbite kin, spending the springs of his youth in the Syrian Desert; for the remainder of the year he was in the company of the Greek and native Syrian courtiers of his father, who became caliph in 661.

 During his father's caliphate, Yazid led several campaigns against the Byzantine Empire, which the Caliphate had been trying to conquer, including an attack on the Byzantine capital, Constantinople.
-Sources give several dates for this between 49 AH (669–70 CE) and 55 AH (674–5 CE).
+Sources give several dates for this between 49 AH (669–70 CE) and 55 AH (674–75 CE).
 Muslim sources offer few details of his role in the campaigns, possibly downplaying his involvement due to the controversies of his later career.
 He is portrayed in these sources as having been unwilling to participate in the expedition to the chagrin of Mu'awiya, who then forced him to comply.
 However, two eighth-century non-Muslim sources from al-Andalus (Islamic Spain), the Chronicle of 741 and the Chronicle of 754, both of which likely drew their material from an earlier Arabic work, report that Yazid besieged Constantinople with a 100,000-strong army.
 Unable to conquer the city, the army captured adjacent towns, acquired considerable loot, and retreated after two years.
 Yazid also led the hajj (the annual Muslim pilgrimage to Mecca) on several occasions.